jimburton/scrabble/chapters/Chapter5.md

                 , lastMovePass = False } in
     g
 ```

-## Work in progress

-The AI would be much more effective if it were more flexible about
-choosing where to play.
-At the moment it can only play perpendicular
-to an existing word.
-It could play words that by adding letters to
-the beginning or end of existing ones, and could play words with the
-playable position somewhere in the middle.
-It could also be more
-careful about pruning playable positions.
-In the example above the
-position `(7,7)` which has the letter 'F' on it *is* playable, but is
-currently removed from the list for simplicity.
-It could also put up
-more of a fight by searching for the best move, but smarter strategies
-would be needed to do this in reasonable time.
-These strategies could
-include trying to make words using high value tiles and which are
-placed on bonus tiles.

 ## In the REPL

 Let's have a go at playing against the computer.